SEO Trends and Tricks

 It’s said that RankBrain also plays a large role towards stablishing semantic relevance, but from what we can gather, its most important contribution to the SERPs is analyzing these two factors and organizing results according to who gets the most clicks and actively retains users.

-Backlinks are going to remain one of the top 3 ranking factors in SEO for the foreseeable future, it’s no surprise SEO in 2019 will also take them into consideration.
+Backlinks are going to remain one of the top 3 ranking factors in SEO for the foreseeable future, it’s no surprise SEO will also take them into consideration.

 Google Algorithm (when it comes to links) works as a democracy where some votes (links) are worth more than others.
 In this pondered democracy, links with a higher authority weight more than links with low Domain Authority.
 Similarly, links with high topical relevance are worth more than links from websites completely unrelated to your content.